richelbilderbeek/ticket_287014/README.md

 ## Problem

+The version of Python is changed, not by me, to something that is too old.

 In a script [run_rackham.sh](run_rackham.sh),
 I load some modules, activate an environment and load Python 3.12.1.
 Note the Python version.